Multi-Engine Instrument Rating

 Our Barons are also equipped with HF radio, and students are given an opportunity to use them in IFR operations.

-Our Barons are also fitted with fully functioning autopilots, and our students are taught to use them effectively.
+Our Barons are also fitted with modern Garmin digital autopilots, and our students are taught to use them effectively.
 While hand flying of instrument procedures is a key skill, the effective and appropriate use of automation is also an important aspect of Instrument Rating training as an autopilot is a key piece of equipment required for real world commercial IFR flying.
 If you hear that a school makes their students hand fly all of their IFR flights this is probably because the aircraft are flight school training aircraft, not real world charter aircraft, and don’t have functioning autopilots as the operator isn’t required to repair or replace them in a flight training environment.

 We also operate at night into aerodromes with very low intensity runway lighting, minimal surrounding lighting and no visual slope guidance systems, providing students with maximal exposure to the real world challenges of IFR charter.